-Welcome back to the 2016 - 2017 school year.
-The Counseling Office is excited to begin a new school year.
-We want students to feel welcome to come in to visit with either Mrs. Henke or Mrs. Brown about problems they are having at school or at home.
+Welcome to Mulvane High School Counseling Center.
+We want students to feel welcome to come in to visit with either Mrs. Shephard or Mrs. Brown about problems they are having at school or at home.
 We want to help them find a direction in life or answer a question they are having about the often confusing process of post-secondary education and training.

 Reasons to see a counselor:

 - If you have questions about or need your schedule addressed

 - If you have problems getting along in school